 Earlier today, Clemens was indicted by a federal grand jury and faces six counts, including allegedly lying to Congress in regards to steroid and HGH use.

-So, more importantly… the question I’m once again faced with is: What to do with that Roger Clemens rookie card?
+But, more importantly… the question I’m once faced with is: What to do with that Roger Clemens rookie card?

 Take the following possibilities…